oceanprotocol/docs/content/test.md

 But let's throw in a <b>tag</b>.
 ```

-Again, to see what languages are available for highlighting, and how to write those language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).

 ## Tables

 Tables aren't part of the core Markdown spec, but they are part of GFM and *Markdown Here* supports them.
 They are an easy way of adding tables to your email -- a task that would otherwise require copy-pasting from another application.